 Last night on Julia Street, we walked by singers, musicians, dancers, artists, sumo wrestlers, post-modern art, stilt-walkers, and lots of local food.
 It was all part of Prospect.1, an 11-week art festival that will take over most New Orleans galleries, museums, and in some cases, street blocks.
 It was apparently just a prelude to tonight's festivities.

-is Frenchman Street.
+The Location is Frenchman Street.

 The People are filling the block.